 Announcements, Events, and Opportunities!

-Get your research on!
-Is STEM Education your thing?
-Email Dr. Matt Kloser to learn about two available research positions focused on teaching and learning in K-12 STEM contexts.
-Time commitment is flexible.
-Looking for work?
-Email Dr. Jim Frabutt (with the Alliance for Catholic Education), who needs a student worker to help with survey data entry and basic descriptive analyses.
+If you're looking for work, email Dr. Jim Frabutt (with the Alliance for Catholic Education), who needs a student worker to help with survey data entry and basic descriptive analyses.
 10 hours per week, compensated at an hourly rate.
 Microsoft Excel proficiency required; SPSS or Stata proficiency a plus.
 In your email, briefly detail your interest and qualifications and include a current resume.